Unfair Property/Casualty Claims Settlement Practices

 § 2.3(A)(1) – the word “body” has been removed in accordance with the statutory amendment.

-§ 2.8(A)(3) – added the phrase “of the fair market value of the motor vehicle immediately preceding the time it was damaged” to provide clarification to the requirement.
+§ 2.8(A)(3) – the phrase “of the fair market value of the motor vehicle immediately preceding the time it was damaged” has been added to provide clarification to the requirement.

-§ 2.8(C)(5) – the provision has been amended to match the amendment to the statute.
+§ 2.8(C)(5) – the provision has been amended to match the 2018 amendments to the statute cited above.